 The Keyword view is a tabular form that shows details like the name of the objects, its value, and the operation performed, etc. The Expert view displays the performed actions on the AUT in the form of source code.

 Additional operations to be performed on the test objects can be added or deleted either from the Keyword view or programmatically from the Expert view.
 More details on this in the next article.

 About Author: This is Swati and with these articles, I am trying to establish a comprehensive learning experience for QTP beginners.
 Having worked for more than 4 years on QTP in my overall 8 years of life as QA, I realize that the potential for Automation Testing is immense.
 I attempt to exercise that very potential collectively with all our readers through these articles.

 Want to learn QTP from Experienced Professionals?
-Join Our Online Training Course:
+Join Our Online Video Training Course